 Still, the course isn’t meant for anyone in particular.
 This is because it lacks further reading and assignments generally associated with similar lessons.

-Consequently, if you want to take a structured course with guitar assignments and feedback, this one isn’t right for you.
+Consequently, if you want to take a structured course with assignments and feedback, this one isn’t right for you.

 Learn more about Saint Vincent courses here:

 MasterClass Guitar Lessons FAQs

 You may already have a clear picture of the course you’re going to choose at this point.
 But before you take it, there are additional details you need to consider.